Call4Cloud | MMP-C | Autopilot | Device Preparation

 When switching back to the insider preview build, I noticed that we now have a pushlaunch task inside the MMP-C enrollment

-Does this mean that we are going to get a new button in Intune?
+Does this mean we will get a new button in Intune?
 As shown below, maybe a nice new button to initialize a Microsoft Management Platform -Cloud sync would show up?

 Some months after releasing this blog, it became obvious why we got this new WindowsMMPCPush WNS app, delivered to our devices.
 The support-approved EPM Feature is using this WindowsMMPCPush app to deliver the Time To Live EPM elevation rule to our device, once we approved it in Intune.